UFC on ESPN: Thompson vs. Holland: Aftermath

-With eight knockouts, this event tied the record with seven other events for most knockouts in a single UFC event in UFC history.
+The event featured eight knockouts, equaling the UFC record for the most knockouts in a single event, a mark previously shared by seven other events.
+This record was surpassed on September 6, 2025, when UFC Fight Night: Imavov vs. Borralho recorded nine knockouts.

 Also, former UFC Lightweight Champion Rafael dos Anjos became the first fighter in UFC history to cross eight hours of octagon time.